Best Banks for ATMs with No Fees & Wide Networks

 Online-only banks do not have physical branch networks on which to rely, and some pass on joining ATM networks in favor of reimbursing ATM fees.

-The following is a review of how some of the largest online-only deposit institutions handle ATM fee reimbursements:
+The following is a review of how some of the largest online-only deposit institutions handle ATM fee rebates:

 Charles Schwab Bank offers unlimited ATM fee reimbursements for cash withdrawals made using the Schwab Bank Visa Platinum Debit Card.

-Ally Bank offers free usage of any ATM in the Allpoint network, plus it will reimburse up to $10 per statement cycle for fees incurred at other ATMs.
+Ally Bank offers free use of any Allpoint ATMs and will reimburse up to $10 per statement cycle for fees incurred at other ATMs.

 Capital One Bank will reimburse up to $15 per statement period for fees incurred at any ATM within the United States and for some ATMs outside the U.S.

-USAA Bank has a network of 60,000 ATMs which its customers can use for free, and it will also reimburse up to $15 in fees for the use of out-of-network ATMs.
+USAA Bank has a network of 60,000 ATMs, which its customers can use for free.
+It will also reimburse up to $15 in fees for using out-of-network ATMs.

-Discover Bank offers free withdrawals from a network of 60,000 ATMs nationwide.
+Discover Bank offers free withdrawals from 60,000 in-network ATMs nationwide.

 As the above examples show, even banks that don’t have brick-and-mortar locations can offer you the convenience of free access to your money at a wide variety of locations.
-However, it is important to check an online bank’s ATM policies before you sign up.
+However, checking an online bank’s ATM policies is important before you sign up.

 Strategies for Minimizing ATM Fees